Article · Field notes

 Master bedroom

-The master bedroom continues the wabi-sabi theme with simple natural fabrics, plaster walls, and a serene, uncluttered atmosphere.
-It doubles as a private retreat with a reading/lounging corner and a dedicated workspace.
-Its defining feature is the transformation of the Balaton-facing wall into a floor-to-ceiling panoramic window.
+Same wabi-sabi theme.
+Simple natural fabrics, plaster walls, a calm uncluttered atmosphere.
+Doubles as a private retreat with a reading corner and a small workspace.
+The defining feature: the Balaton-facing wall opened up into a floor-to-ceiling panoramic window.

-The current small window will be replaced by a full floor-to-ceiling opening, framing Lake Balaton as a living painting.
+The current small window gets replaced by a full floor-to-ceiling opening, framing Lake Balaton as a living painting.
 Imagine waking up and seeing the lake stretch out from your bed.
-This single change transforms the room from a nice bedroom into something extraordinary.
+That single change takes the room from “nice bedroom” to something else entirely.

 Sleeping area